craftercms/docs/source/faq.rst

 ----------------------------------------------
 Do I need to connect CrafterCMS to a database?
 ----------------------------------------------
-No. Crafter Studio embeds and manages its own database.
+No. Crafter Studio stores content in Git, not a database.
+It uses a small internal database for managing users and workflow.
+This database does not require a DBA to manage it and it is not pluggable.
+Crafter Engine is the delivery server and does not require a database at all.
+You can integrate with any database to support your specific delivery application use cases.
+Any common database is supported in this capacity.
+Crafter Deployer is the deployment agent and does not require a database at all, but can be used to push content to external systems like a database upon publish.
+See :ref:`crafter-deployer-processors-guide` for more information.

 Crafter Social and Crafter Profile leverage MongoDB.
 These are optional components.

 -----------------------------------
 Can CrafterCMS be used as a portal?